Practical Boundaries: A Guide to Emotional Self-Defense

 For instance, if you felt uncomfortable when someone pressured you into attending a social event, one of your boundaries might be the right to decide how you spend your time.

 Recognizing your boundaries is about acknowledging your worth and asserting your right to be treated with respect.
-It’s about understanding that your feelings matter and that you have the power to protect them.

-Navigating Your Limits
+Navigate Your Limits

 Identifying your limits is not always straightforward.
 It requires self-reflection, honesty, and sometimes, stepping outside your comfort zone.
 Here are some steps you can take: